bbyars/mountebank/CONTRIBUTING.md

 ### Protocol Agnosticism

 Most of mountebank is protocol-agnostic, and I consider central to its design.
-In general, every file outside fo the protocol folders (http, tcp, etc) should _not_ reference any of the request or response fields (like http bodies).
+In general, every file outside of the protocol folders (http, tcp, etc) should _not_ reference any of the request or response fields (like http bodies).
 Instead, they should accept generic object structures and deal with them appropriately.
 This includes all of the core logic in mountebank, including predicates, behaviors, and response resolution.
 To help myself maintain that mentality, I often write unit tests that use a different request or response